MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/guarded-deploy-linux-vm.md

 ### Prepare a template disk

-  1. Create a template disk by following the directions in [How to set up a Linux shielded VM](https://github.com/Microsoft/lsvmtools/blob/master/doc/LSVM_How_To.pdf).
+  1. Follow [these steps](https://github.com/Microsoft/lsvmtools/blob/master/doc/LSVM_How_To.pdf) to create the template disk.

   2. In the **Preparing a Linux Image** section of the directions, before you install lsvmtools, [install the VMM specialization agent](https://docs.microsoft.com/en-us/system-center/vmm/vm-linux#install-the-vmm-guest-agent).

 ### Sign the template disk

 1. Generate a certificate.
 You can use a self-signed certificate for testing.

    Use the following sample cmdlet:

     ```powershell